-1. In order to receive assistance in the performance of their duties, non-executive directors may request that legal, accounting, financial or commercial advisors or other experts be engaged at the company's expense.

-The commissioned task must of necessity deal with specific problems of a certain importance and complexity which may arise in the performance of the office.
+- 1. In order to receive assistance in the performance of their duties, non-executive directors may request that legal, accounting, financial or other experts be engaged at the company's expense. - The commissioned task must of necessity deal with specific problems of a certain importance and complexity which may arise in the performance of the office. - 2.
+The decision to engage external experts must be notified to the Chair of the board of directors and may be open to veto by the board of directors if it proves that:

-- 2. The decision to engage external facilitators must be notified to the Chairman of the Board of Directors and may be open to veto by the Board of Directors if it proves that: - (a) It is not necessary for the proper performance of the duties entrusted to the non-executive directors; or - (b) The cost is not reasonable in view of the importance of the problem and of the assets and income of the Company; or - (c) The technical assistance obtained may be properly provided by in-house experts and staff members, or has already been entrusted to other experts; or - (d) The confidential nature of the information to be provided to the expert may be jeopardized.
+- (a) It is not necessary for the proper performance of the duties entrusted to the non-executive directors; - (b) The cost is not reasonable in view of the importance of the problem and of the assets and income of the Company; - (c) The technical assistance obtained may be properly provided by in-house experts and staff members, or has already been entrusted to other experts; - (d) The technical assistance obtained may be properly provided by in-house experts and staff members or has already been entrusted to other experts.

-Section 29.Information to Directors
+Section 29.
+Information to directors